JosephMossman/ELK_Stack_Project/README.md

   - Web-3: 10.1.0.10

 These Beats allow us to collect the following information from each machine:
-- _In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+- _In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see._
     - Filebeat: Filebeat monitors the log files or locations that you specify.
-An example of would be a server log
+An example would be Kibana.
-    - Metricbeat:
+    - Metricbeat: Metricbeat monitors the metrics and statistics of the system.
+An example would be Apache.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: